- PDF doc

 - 133.31 KB

 A law practice or approved clerk that receives trust money must maintain a general trust account.
-The trust account must be maintained in accordance with the Legal Profession Uniform Law, the Uniform Rules and any applicable regulations.
+The trust account must be maintained in accordance with the Legal Profession Uniform Law, the Uniform General Rules and any applicable regulations.

-Who is entitled to receive trust money?
+Who can receive trust money?

 An approved clerk may also receive trust money for legal costs for one or more barristers.